toolbox

 Fraud

-Academic integrity is important and most students will agree and act accordingly.
-But nevertheless fraud occurs occasionally and as an examiner you are expected to prevent and detect fraud and report it to the Examination Board of your programme if it is detected.
+Academic integrity is important, and most students will agree and act accordingly.
+Nevertheless, fraud occurs occasionally, and as an examine,r you are expected to prevent and detect fraud and report it to the Examination Board of your programme if it is detected.

-Academic misconduct during test taking can be, among others: Glancing at another person's answers, communicating answers orally or via hand signals, using unauthorised devices such as a mobile phone or Smart watch, having contact with someone outside the room via, for example, an earpiece and so on.
+Academic misconduct during test taking can be, among others: Glancing at another person's answers, communicating answers orally or via hand signals, using unauthorised devices such as a mobile phone or a Smart watch, having contact with someone outside the room via, for example, an earpiece, and so on.

 For test taking on Campus, to prevent fraud, standard measures are deployed, such as positioning the tables so that the chance of cheating is minimised and the deployment of (sufficient) invigilators.
-Students are usually warned beforehand (in the Student Charter, EER, by the teacher) of consequences for academic the violation of academic integrity.
-In a cover sheet or via the information they get digitally if the test is taken digitally, they might be warned extra.
+Students are warned via the Student Charter, EER, and maybe extra in Canvas or by the teacher of the consequences for the violation of academic integrity.
+In a cover sheet for the test, or via the information they get digitally, if the test is taken digitally, they might be reminded of what behaviour is expected and the consequences of misconduct.